org-zpr/zpr-rfcs/RFCs/src/15-ZPL-Overview.md

 A definition may also specify a specific value for an attribute that it inherits.
 For example:

-Define internet-gateway as a gateway with
+> `Define internet-gateway as a gateway with external-network-connection:public-internet.`

-external-network-connection:public-internet.

 A definition may also specify an alias, such as a nonstandard plural, for the class that it defines.
 This is done by adding an AKA (Also Known As) clause before the as keyword:

-> Define mouse AKA mice as peripheral with function:pointing.
+> `Define mouse AKA mice as peripheral with function:pointing.`

-In this example, both mouses and mice will be defined as synonyms for mouse.
+In this example, both `mouses` and `mice` will be defined as synonyms for `mouse`.

 Redefining ZPL keywords or reserved words is not permitted.
 Attempts to do so will be flagged by the compiler.